timlukins/CMent/README.md

 If you want to build a debug version, then the same flags should automatically be passed down to the dependencies.

-Building and linking archive libraries is fine - but if the dependencies are built as shared you will have to update your `LD_LIBRARY_PATH` to point at the `./deps/lib/` folder.
+Building and linking archive libraries is fine - but if the dependencies are built as shared you will have to update your `LD_LIBRARY_PATH` to point at the `./deps/lib/` folder first (i.e. before system wide libraries).

 Obviously, if you change the project (i.e. need a new version of a library) you must update the `.cment` file and regenerate the `CMent.cmake` file from it.